Mother becomes first person found guilty of female genital mutilation in UK

 There have been just three other trials involving FGM – two in London and one in Bristol – which all ended in acquittals while some 298 prevention orders have been put in place to safeguard children at risk.

-The girl was subjected to FGM by “deliberate cutting with a sharp instrument” at her mother’s dirty home, the Old Bailey heard.
+The two defendants were jointly accused of subjecting their girl to FGM by “deliberate cutting with a sharp instrument” at her mother’s dirty home in the presence of her father, who lived close by.

 Advertising

-Medics raised the alarm after she was taken to Whipps Cross Hospital with severe bleeding.
+The Old Bailey trial heard how medics raised the alarm when the girl was taken to Whipps Cross Hospital with severe bleeding.

+A surgeon concluded the child had been cut with a scalpel on finding three separate sites of injury but no bruising or swelling of her genitals or thighs.

 The defendants told authorities that their daughter had been reaching for a biscuit when she fell and cut herself on the edge of a kitchen cupboard.

-But the victim later confided in specially trained officers that she had been cut by a “witch”.
+But the victim later confided in specially trained officers that she had been cut by a “witch” following a series of videoed interviews played to court.

 Her older brother told police he saw his sister crying and “blood dripping on the floor”.